 New Orleans might not be on your top list of places to visit…but it’s worth a trip.
-There’s lots of fascinating things to see (and good kosher food to eat!).
+There are lots of fascinating things to see (and good kosher food to eat!).

 On a recent trip throughout Southeastern states, I spent one busy day in New Orleans, where there’s lots to see and explore.
 The weather is a comfortable 60-70ºF in the winter.
 And though you can definitely split all these activities into two days (and enjoy dinner at Casablanca twice), here’s how I fit it all into one.

-8:00 am Shachris Chabad, followed by breakfast at Chabad and a shiur
+8:00 am Shacharis Chabad, followed by breakfast at Chabad and a shiur

 1:00 p.m.
 View the London Ave Canal Levee Breach & the Katrina Wall; visit the Katrina Memorial.